LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-oo.rst

    `repository page <https://github.com/LaunchCodeEducation/java-web-dev-techjobs-oo.git>`__
    for this project and fork the repo to create a copy in your own GitHub account.
 #.
-Open IntelliJ (if IntelliJ is currently open, save your work, close it, and
+Open IntelliJ (if IntelliJ is currently open, close the current project).
-   reopen it).
 #.
-If the app opens up to an existing project, select *IntelliJ > Preferences >
+If the app opens up to an existing project, close it.

+   .. admonition:: Tip

-   Appearance & Behavior > System Settings* and uncheck *Reopen last project on startup*.
-Close and Reopen IntelliJ.
+      To prevent IntelliJ from defaulting to the last open project, select *IntelliJ > Preferences >  Appearance & Behavior > System Settings* and uncheck *Reopen last project on startup*.

 #.
 From the “Welcome to IntelliJ” dialog box, select *Check out from Version
    Control > Git*.
 #.
 Choose your fork from the repository dropdown, select the parent directory